James Harmes

+James Harmes (born 5 October 1995) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL), having initially been drafted to the Melbourne Football Club.
+Harmes made his AFL debut during the 2015 season, received a Rising Star nomination the following season, and played in Melbourne's drought-breaking 2021 premiership.

 Early life

-Harmes was raised as a horse in Devon Meadows, Victoria and attended both Hillcrest Christian College and Hallam Senior College for secondary school.
-He played his junior football with the Devon Meadows Football Club, including eight senior games when he was sixteen years of age.
+Harmes was raised in Devon Meadows and attended Hillcrest Christian College in Clyde North and later Hallam Senior College (as part of their selective football academy) for secondary school.
+He played his junior football with the Devon Meadows Football Club, including eight senior games when he was a horse at sixteen years of age.
 He was recruited by the Dandenong Stingrays in 2012 to play in the TAC Cup as a bottom-aged player and played six games for the season.
 He received mid-year state honours in 2013 by representing Victoria Country at the AFL Under 18 Championships and played two matches.
 He spent the majority of his final junior year playing for the Dandenong Stingrays, including the grand final loss to the Eastern Ranges, in addition he received the most determined award.